 The program is currently under development, and will be constructed from submitted abstracts.

-There will be a welcome reception on the Sunday night from 6pm – 8pm.
+There will be a pre-conference workshop on Sunday 20th June

 Each day of the conference will open with 2 invited plenary talks with concurrent sessions following the morning break.
 The conference will finish with 2 invited plenary speakers.

-The second day of the conference will end with a poster and drinks session.
+The first day of the conference will conclude with the product showcase and poster session.

 The Australasian Plant Breeding Conference 2020 will be held at the QT Gold Coast 21 - 24 June 2020.
 We are happy to announce that abstract submission for the conference is open.
 Please note that all abstracts are to be submitted online only.